ygorcosta/wedeploy.com/node/electric/src/pages/docs/data/updating-data/index.md

 <article id="1">

-## Updating existing data
+## Updating data

-Updating existing data is as simple as sending a JSON.
+Updating existing data is as simple as posting new data to the fields that already exist in a document.

 ```javascript
 WeDeploy